 The Knapp at Sidmouth incorporates a meadow, woodland and an orchard - perfect for an amble, a picnic or for children to play.
-The woodland was planted with interesting trees such as wild service, ash, oak and other native species.
+The woodland was planted with interesting trees such as Wild Service, Ash, Iak and other native species.
 The grassland area is cut for hay once a year in late summer to encourage a range of wildflowers to establish, and is a good habitat for small mammals and invertebrates, especially crickets and grasshoppers.
-There is a large badger sett in the bramble patch with unused holes on some of the grassy areas.
-The badgers appear to mainly use the main sett in the woodland area but there is evidence that they use the orchard for foraging.
+There is a large Badger sett in the bramble patch with unused holes on some of the grassy areas.
+The Badgers appear to mainly use the main sett in the woodland area but there is evidence that they use the orchard for foraging.

 Check the East Devon conservation volunteers page for details of practical conservation opportunities at the Knapp.

-Check the Events page for bug hunts, little ones' walks, apple pressing and other upcoming events at the Knapp Community Nature Reserve.
+Check the Events page for upcoming events at the Knapp Community Nature Reserve.

 The entrance to the Knapp is on Station Road, Sidmouth, between Alexandria Road and Dean's Mead.
 There is pedestrian access from Peaslands Knapp.